microsoft/Windows-universal-samples/Samples/MIDI/README.md

 To debug the app and then run it, press F5 or use **Debug** \> **Start Debugging**.
 To run the app without debugging, press Ctrl+F5 or use **Debug** \> **Start Without Debugging**.

-## Known Issues
+## Sounds for the MIDI synth

-There is currently a problem with deploying the Microsoft.Midi.GmDls framework package within the SDK.
-Because of this, the GS Synth is not currently usable.
-The code required for the reference framework is in MIDI.csproj, but has been commented out until the issue with deploying the framework package is resolved.
+The sounds for the inbox MIDI GS synth are available when the Microsoft.Midi.GmDls framework package is added to the package.
+This SDK sample has the reference added to the project already.
+Note that this requires Visual Studio 2015 Update 1 [https://www.visualstudio.com/news/vs2015-update1-vs] to be installed for the appx to deploy successfully.